 11. Kgalagadi Transfrontier Park

 Want to spot some enormous black-mane lions, swift leopards, and sneaky raptors?
 Then Kgalagadi is one of the best South African safari parks to be at!
 Sprawling with red dunes, and rare animal species like gemsbok, springbok, eland and blue wildebeest lurking around in herds, the park is a fascinating haven for wildlife and nature lovers.
 Other than spotting wild beasts and witnessing the marvels of nature, one can also indulge in overnight safari tour and camping while here.
 The Kalahari Tented Camp at Kgalagadi is perfect for night camping and for immersing in the best of what nature has to offer here at Africa.
 Situated high up on a red sand dune, the tents overlook a waterhole in the dry bed of the ancient Auob River.
 This exclusive campsite boasts 15 desert tents tastefully decorated tents with rustic finishing, offering guests complete seclusion and the best of luxury safari in South Africa.

 Location: Mata Mata, Upington, South Africa

 South Africa Safari Cost: INR 1,400/- per person

 Accommodation Cost at Kalahari: 4,000/- per person on double sharing

-Elephant Safaris: An up & close experience with the most majestic beings
+Elephant Safaris: Get close to the majestic beings